EDUCBA

 Conclusion

 ng-model is a directive in AngularJS that comes with a lot of importance and takes priority level 1 in angularJS application.
-This directive is used for binding the “view” to the “model” and utilizing the model value in the HTML view as well as the controller.
-In addition to this, it also provides the ability to perform different form validation and using CSS classes to handle different behavior of input type.
+In addition to this, it also provides the ability to perform different form validation and use CSS classes to handle different behavior of input types.
 Knowing where and when the ng-model will get triggered is very important.
-There are various different HTML tags with which this directive can be used.

 Recommended Articles